 atmos terraform

-Use these subcommands to interact with terraform
+Use these subcommands to interact with Terraform and OpenTofu.

-In addition, the component
+In addition, for the Single-Component commands, the component

 argument and stack

-flag are required to generate variables and backend config for the component in the stack.
+variables and backend config for the component in the stack.

-Additions and differences from native terraform
+Additions and differences from native Terraform and OpenTofuβ

 before executing other